Animal Weather Forecasters: What the Lore Gets Right

 Hurricanes

-Before a hurricane, sharks that rarely leave their home waters will flee the path of the storm, responding to changes in barometric pressure, while seagulls and other birds instinctively fly inland.
-See what other animals are supposedly predictors of hurricanes.
+Before a hurricane, sharks that rarely leave their home waters will flee the path of the storm.
+Tracked tagged sharks have been observed swimming hundreds of miles into deeper water 24 to 48 hours before landfall.
+They respond to the drop in barometric pressure, which they sense through their inner ear and lateral line.
+Seagulls and other shorebirds instinctively fly inland during the same window.
+See what other animals are reported as predictors of hurricanes.

 Earthquakes